Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 - Martin is averaging 3.3 three-point field goal attempts per game this season, which is 8.3% of his team's tries from beyond the arc.

-- Martin's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Giving up 113.1 points per game, the Knicks are the 12th-ranked team in the NBA on defense.
+- Defensively, the Knicks are 12th in the league, giving up 113.1 points per game.

-- The Knicks allow 42 rebounds per game, ranking seventh in the league.
+- On the glass, the Knicks have allowed 42 rebounds per game, which puts them seventh in the league.

-- In terms of assists, the Knicks have conceded 25.1 per game, 13th in the league.

-- The Knicks are the 25th-ranked squad in the NBA at allowing threes, giving up 13 made 3-pointers per contest.
+- Looking at assists, the Knicks are 13th in the league, giving up 25.1 per contest.

+- Looking at 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.

 Caleb Martin vs. the Knicks